-This is the top competitor of LifeLock, and for many we recommend choosing them for their identity theft protection services.
-Their comprehensive plan is Platinum, which features their identity theft protection plan ‘Total Protection’ and monthly credit report and score updates from the three major bureaus.
+This company offer comprehensive plan is Platinum, which features their identity theft protection plan ‘Total Protection’ and monthly credit report and score updates from the three major bureaus.
 Their full identity theft protection plan costs $20, and its just another $5 to add credit services.

 Mainly, you will get a FREE credit report and score EVERY SINGLE MONTH!

 Save yourself the stress and look for a credit report site without worrying about your score.
 Even if you need to find it out, there are many free ways to acquire your FICO score.
 So if your optimal credit report site does not offer it, you can still get your credit report there and obtain your score elsewhere.